 Laurel supports nonprofit leaders who want to amplify their leadership and become better advocates within their organizations and in their careers.
 She also helps organizations strengthen their advocacy leadership.

 Her earliest experience in advocacy came while growing up with 3 older brothers and a mom who wanted a go-along get-along girl.
 At her core that’s not who Laurel was and remains.
-She is passionate about injustice and likes to ask a lot of questions!
-That early experience finding and asserting her voice propelled her to law school and nearly two decades of advocating for and helping nonprofits to find their voice.
+She is curious and committed to helping individuals and organizations find their truths and translate that into action in the world, even if it means rocking the boat.
+Her early experience finding and asserting her own voice propelled her to law school and nearly two decades of advocating for and helping nonprofits leverage their influence.

 She spent the first half of her career as a lawyer enforcing clean water protections for communities around the Great Lakes and nationally while working for the Alliance for the Great Lakes, NRDC and the firm of Terris, Pravlik and Millian LLC.
-She later created an advocacy platform for Illinois social service nonprofits and foundations as Vice President of Policy at Forefront, an association of foundations and nonprofits.
+She later boosted funding by 250% and created an advocacy platform for Illinois social service nonprofits and foundations as Vice President of Policy at Forefront, an association of foundations and nonprofits.

 Laurel lives in Evanston, Il with her husband Tim, 5 kids and dog Blue.
-In her free time she likes to swim and run along the shores of Lake Michigan.
-Laurel serves on the Social Service Advisory Council, for the Illinois Department of Human Services, and the board of the Young Center for Immigrant Children, at the University of Chicago.
+In her free time she likes to do Crossfit and also swim and run along the shores of Lake Michigan.
+Laurel served on the Social Service Advisory Council, for the Illinois Department of Human Services, and the board of the Young Center for Immigrant Children, at the University of Chicago.
 She has a B.A., honors from Northwestern and a J.D., honors, from Chicago Kent – IIT College of Law.